FyroxEngine/rg3d.rs/src/_posts/2022-08-06-feature-highlights-0.27.md

 }
 ```

 `PluginConstructor` is now responsible for script registration and plugin instantiation.
-Why this is needed?
+Why is this needed?
 The editor
 does not need an instance of a plugin, it only needs information about scripts.
 So the engine now does not create plugin
 instances, until internal call of the `engine.enable_plugin(..)` method which in its turn will call `create_instance`.
 The editor
-will just call `register` method from `PluginConstructor` and will get information about scripts.
+will just call `register` method from `PluginConstructor` and get information about scripts.

 ## Script Refactoring and Improvements

-Previous version (0.26) has major problems with scripts which are solved in 0.27:
+Previous version (0.26) had major problems with scripts which are solved in 0.27:

 - There was no ability to execute some code on script destruction.
-Well, there is standard `Drop` trait, but it does not have access
+Well, there is the standard `Drop` trait, but it does not have access
 to engine and plugin contents, which prevents you from doing some additional actions in the engine when the script is
 destroying (like removing some entities, etc.).
 This is now fixed: `ScriptTrait` now has `on_deinit` method which is executed
 right before script is destroyed.
 - Scripts of newly created nodes were not initialized.
 This was a huge problem, because it means that there is no ability
-to create entities with script at runtime.
+to create entities with scripts at runtime.
 This is now fixed: all new script instances are correctly initialized.
 - Script methods can be called before scene resources are fully loaded.
 This is a subtle problem, it means that you have
 to block main thread until resources are fully loaded.
 This is now fixed: engine waits until every resources are loaded
 and only then it is able to call script methods.